Shahril-Iskandar/parsing-bank-statements/README.md

 # parsing-bank-statements
-This repository contains the Jupyter Notebook to parse through various local bank statements (PDF/csv) into an Excel sheet.
+This repository contains the Jupyter Notebook to parse through various local (Singapore) bank statements (PDF/csv) into an Excel sheet.

 Local banks statement used:
 1) OCBC